 19. Snowdon, C. No wonder Britain’s alcohol guidelines are so extreme – just look at who drafted them.
 Spectator Health.

-At this point, you know far more than most people why ant-alcohol bias is so widespread.
-So kudos!
+At this point, you know far more than most people why ant-alcohol bias is so widespread!